 "YouTube's policies are designed to adapt to the evolving digital world, and these updates reflect our ongoing commitment to protect younger users and foster a responsible platform," YouTube spokesperson Boot Bullwinkle told The Verge.
 The statement suggests this is part of broader platform evolution rather than a reaction to specific incidents.

 This shift represents a fundamental change from YouTube's historically hands-off approach to gaming content.
-The platform's previously carved out broad exceptions for games, stating: "Generally, we do not remove dramatized violence when the content or metadata lets us know that the content is fictional, or when it's apparent from the content itself, such as with animated content or video games."
+The platform's existing policies previously carved out broad exceptions for games, stating: "Generally, we do not remove dramatized violence when the content or metadata lets us know that the content is fictional, or when it's apparent from the content itself, such as with animated content or video games."